Recognition of the Informal Carer Status

 Recognition, Validation and Certification of Competences

-- After the end of care provision, the person who has been recognised as an informal caregiver and wishes to pursue a professional activity, may be referred to a Qualifying Centre (Centro Qualifica) for the purposes of diagnosis and referral to a qualification path, namely within the scope of the recognition, validation and certification of competences (RVCC) at school and professional levels.
+- After the end of care provision, the person who has been recognised as an informal carer and wishes to pursue a professional activity, may be referred to a Qualifying Centre (Centro Qualifica) for the purposes of diagnosis and referral to a qualification path, namely within the scope of the recognition, validation and certification of competences (RVCC) at school and professional levels.

 - Within the scope of the recognition, validation and certification of competences (RVCC) at school and professional levels, all the training actions attended by the informal carer, as well as skills acquired throughout the informal care provision experience, are taken into account.